vapor/docs/2.0/docs/general/middleware.md

 }
 ```

 Say there is a custom error that either you defined or one of the APIs you are using `throws`.
-This error must be caught when thrown, or else it will end up as a server error which may be unexpected to a user.
+This error must be caught when thrown, or else it will end up as an internal server error (500) which may be unexpected to a user.
 The most obvious solution is to catch the error in the route closure.

 ```swift
 app.get("foo") { request in